mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 **7. Impact**

-Data Encrypted for Impact	- 257 PDFs encrypted on file server and 406 .txt files on Bob's profile
+Data Encrypted for Impact	- 257 PDFs encrypted on the file server and 406 .txt files on Bob's profile